Ask financial traders anywhere in the world to name the book that has influenced them the most…

 This sounds simple.
 But it’s not easy.

-And it’s a commitment few can make for decades.
+And it’s a commitment few traders can make for decades.

 Market wizards also need great patience.

-One market wizard compared his trading approach to that of a predator.
+One market wizard compared his approach to that of a predator.

 Market wizards do not trade purely for the sake of trading.
-They wait for all the right conditions to align before they take action.
+They wait for all the right conditions to align before they act.

 Market Wizards Ruthlessly Admit Their Mistakes

-Once they enter a position, most traders become emotionally attached to it.
+Once most traders enter a position, they become emotionally attached to it.

 After all, it’s their baby.
 And they want to stick by it through thick and thin.